Types of Triangle Chart Patterns

 Triangles come in three basic types—ascending, descending and symmetrical—and depending on their shape, they can be used to determine the continuation of a trend or a breakout to a new price level.
 They normally appear at the consolidation of a trend, where prices funnel in higher highs or lower lows toward a singular point that indicates a transition to a new range.

 The principle behind triangles is based on the observation that the typical behaviour of consolidation patterns is diminishing price movement.
 The formation of the triangle pattern represents a temporary pause in an ongoing trend before continuation of the trend direction.
+This pause is illustrated by consolidating periodic price action contained between a converging upper trendline and lower trendline.

 During this period, volume contracts as market participants trading near either support or resistance show less conviction about the tendency of the price.
 In this situation, the price of an asset often gets confined between two support and resistance lines, which can be horizontal or diagonal.
 The period of consolidation ends when the asset price breaks through support or resistance.
 Triangles can be identified on a chart when price touches support and resistance lines at least two times each to form a converging pattern that finalises at a point called the "apex."